Landings Landlovers-Enriching the Community We Love

 Our returning scholarship recipients include:

-Hunter McDowell: Hunter is completing his first ear at Mercer University.
-The first in his family to attend college, his goal is to obtain a Ph.D. in Pharmaceutical Sciences at Mercer University and be able to follow a path to help everyone within his community.
-Hunter’s mom is Sabrina McDowell, a 21-year employee of the TLA Community Relations Department.
+Hunter McDowell: Hunter is completing his second year at Mercer University.
+The first in his family to attend college, his goal is to obtain a Ph.D. in Pharmaceutical Sciences and be able to follow a path to help everyone within his community.
+Hunter’s mom is Sabrina McDowell, a 22-year employee of the TLA Community Relations Department.

-Katelyn Cook: This is the third year that Katelyn, the daughter of Landings Director of Security Tim Cook, has received a Landlovers Scholarship.
-In the Fall, she will enter her junior year at Georgia Southern University – Armstrong Campus and is maintaining a 3.6 GPA.
-She is a member of the National Society of Leadership and Success, is on the Panhellenic Executive Board, and belongs to the Pre-Med Association and Alpha Sigma Tau sorority.
-Her goal is to finish undergraduate school with a degree in Cell and Molecular Biology and then to attend medical school to become an Obstetrician/Gynecologist with her own practice.
+Katelyn Cook: This is the fourth year that Katelyn Cook, the daughter of The Landings Director of Security Tim Cook, has received a Landlovers Scholarship.
+In the Fall, she will enter her senior year at Georgia Southern University – Armstrong Campus and is maintaining a 3.0 GPA.
+She is a member of the Pre-Medical Association, Phi Eta Sigma Honor Society, and Alpha Sigma Tau sorority.
+Her goal is to finish undergraduate school with a degree in Cell and Molecular Biology and then to attend medical school to become an Obstetrician /Gynecologist with her own practice.
+We congratulate Katelyn for her achievements and hope that she will continue as a Landlovers Scholar throughout medical school.

 First-time recipients are: